Links

 Key concepts

-• A thread can be assigned to a particular team member, so it's clear to them (and everyone else on the team) who is accountable for following up.
-Assigned threads are shown prominently on the board in the ticket's card, as well as in the assignee's "My work" view.
+• A thread can be assigned to a particular team member, so it's clear to them (and everyone else on the team!) who's accountable for following up.
+Assigned threads are shown prominently in the workspace on the topic's card, and also in the assignee's threads view.

-• A thread can be resolved, which hides it from view by default to keep the ticket uncluttered while maintaining a permanent record of the conclusion.
+• A thread can be resolved, which hides it from view to keep the topic uncluttered while maintaining a permanent record of the conclusion.

 Use cases

-Discussion threads are designed to be lightweight and flexible and can model all sorts of day-to-day activities on your team.
-Below are a few examples.
+Topic threads are designed to be lightweight and flexible and can help with all sorts of day-to-day activities on your team.
+Here are a few examples.

 Requests for help or clarification

-Imagine a developer is working on a ticket and notices an ambiguity in the spec.
-They open a discussion thread on the ticket posing their question and assigning it to the PM.
+Imagine a junior member of a team is working on a topic and isn't sure how to move forward.
+They pose their question and assign the thread to someone more senior, like their manager or a project manager.
 Once they sort out the answer, they can resolve the thread.

 Sign-off processes

-Imagine a team where a PM needs to approve new feature releases but not bug fixes, tech investments, or other changes.
-The team doesn't want to add a "PM Approval" stage to their board because many tickets wouldn't use it.
-Instead, the team adopts a norm where, just before release, they assign a thread to the PM requesting approval.
+Imagine a team where a senior manager needs to approve all new blog posts before they're published.
+The team doesn't want to add a "Manager Approval" stage to their workspace, because it wouldn't be used much aside from the blog posts.
+Instead, the team adopts a norm where, before publishing to the blog, they assign a thread to the manager requesting their approval.

 Follow-up reminders

-Imagine a team has a meeting about a ticket and identifies a follow-up item.
-The person responsible for following up decides to open a thread on the ticket and assign it to themselves.
+Imagine a team has a meeting about a topic and identifies a follow-up item.
+The person responsible for following up decides to open a thread on the topic and assign it to themselves.
 That way, they won't forget about it, and the team can discuss it further if need be.

 Step-by-step